Table of Contents

 A window manager running on top of the X server.
 The window manager is a special X client that is allowed to control the placement of windows.
 It can also “decorate” windows with standard “widgets” (usually these provide actions like window motion, resizing, iconifying, window killing, etc.).

-A desktop environment such as GNOME or KDE.
+A desktop environment such as MATE, KDE, or Xfce.
 These are suites of integrated software designed to give you a well-defined range of software and a more or less common interface to each program.
 These typically include a window manager, file manager, web browser, email client, multimedia player, text editor, address book, help browser, etc. As you may have guessed, a desktop environment is not needed to use X, but many users will want to install one.

 In most cases, you will be able to start using X without any